 Before joining Norfolk Wildlife Services, Lucy worked at a Norfolk-based nationwide animal welfare charity for seven years, managing and supporting an award-winning visitor and education centre.
 She is passionate about the work of wildlife and animal charities and has over fifteen years’ experience promoting and sharing their work.

 NWS is steered and advised by a Board of Directors currently consisting of the following members:

-  Jon Humphreys - Chair of NWS and Treasurer of NWT
+Jon Humphreys - Chair and Director of NWS

 Pamela Abbott - Director of NWS and CEO of NWT

 Lyndsay Whiteman - Director of NWS and Treasurer of NWT